 Lion's mane can help improve your mood as these are known to reduce the symptoms of depression and anxiety.
-You are also more like to feel more focused and clear-headed after using the mushroom.
+The mushroom can also make you focused and clear-headed.

 Does Lion's Mane Get You High?

-Lion's mane cannot get you high as these lack the naturally occurring psychedelic compound called psilocybin present in other magical mushrooms.
-There is no risk of you getting a high from consuming this fungus.
+Lion's mane cannot get you high; it lacks the naturally occurring psychedelic compound, psilocybin, common in magical mushrooms.
+Therefore, there is no risk of you getting a high from consuming Hericium Erinaceus.

 Now that you know that taking Lion's mane won't get you addicted or high, there is no better time to try the beneficial mushroom than right now!